The event has ended, but the memories remain.

 - start from the mobile experience and extend outward

-This full-day workshop follows An Event Apart San Diego and runs 9:00am-4:00pm on Wednesday, May 14.
-You can register online and save over $100 when you sign up for both An Event Apart and the workshop.
+This full-day session follows An Event Apart San Diego and runs 9:00am-4:00pm on Wednesday, May 14.
+You can register online and save over $100 when you sign up for all three days.

 The VenueSan Diego Marriott Marquis & Marina 333 W Harbor Drive San Diego, CA 92101-7709